 Get counseling if you need it.

-4. They need you to protect them from things they aren't emotionally mature enough for
+4. Kids need you to protect them from things they aren’t emotionally mature enough for

 Monitoring and filtering screen time isn’t so popular these days.
 Parents are giving unlimited and unmonitored access of screen to their kids because mostly it makes their lives easier.
 I’m not saying that in a judgemental way.
 Sometimes, I need breaks and have given my kids WAY too much screen time.
 But overall, make sure you are monitoring your child’s time with screens.